 SOA Exam SRM Study Guide (2026)

-SOA Exam SRM (Statistics for Risk Modeling) is a 3.5-hour, 35-question multiple-choice exam testing statistical and predictive modeling techniques used in actuarial risk analysis (SOA).
-The pass rate is approximately 50 to 55% (SOA).
-Exam SRM sits in the SOA's preliminary exam sequence, typically taken after Exams P, FM, and FAM.
+SOA Exam SRM (Statistics for Risk Modeling) is a 3.5-hour, 35-question multiple-choice exam testing the statistical and predictive modeling techniques actuaries use in risk analysis (SOA).
+The pass rate runs about 50 to 55% (SOA).
+Exam SRM sits in the SOA's preliminary exam sequence, usually after Exams P, FM, and FAM.

-Exam SRM is where the actuarial exam sequence shifts from pure mathematics to applied data science.
-The content overlaps significantly with what data scientists and quantitative analysts learn, but framed through an actuarial lens.
-If you enjoyed the statistics and modeling courses in your degree, SRM will feel natural.
+SRM is the point where the actuarial sequence pivots from pure mathematics to applied data science.
+The content overlaps heavily with what data scientists and quantitative analysts learn, just framed through an actuarial lens.
+If you liked the statistics and modeling courses in your degree, SRM will feel natural.

 What the Exam Covers

-The SOA syllabus organizes SRM into five topic areas (SOA):
+The SOA syllabus splits SRM into five topic areas (SOA):

 1. Linear Models (20 to 25%)